Grade Appeal Process for End-of-Term Grades

 If the student feels that the matter has not been resolved after the meeting with the faculty member, then the student can request a second level review.
 The student’s appeal to the second level must be writing and must include information on the dates/times of the initial meeting with the faculty member to ensure that the first level meeting requirement has been met.

-For Humanities –the Program Director is the second level of appeal; For Social Sciences –the Chair is the second level of appeal; for Nursing–the Assistant Dean is the second level of appeal; for Education – the Associate Dean is the second level of appeal; for Allied Health – the Chair is the second level of appeal; and for Business and Science– the Dean is the second and FINAL level of appeal.
+For Humanities –the Chair is the second level of appeal; For Social Sciences –the Chair is the second level of appeal; for Nursing–the Assistant Dean is the second level of appeal; for Education – the Associate Dean is the second level of appeal; for Allied Health – the Chair is the second level of appeal; and for Business and Science– the Dean is the second and FINAL level of appeal.

 There is an expectation that most grade disputes will be handled at the first or second level and will not result in appeals to the third level.